UBC-CIC/Research-Innovation-Dashboard/docs/ArchitectureDeepDive.md

 ## How often update publications is run:

 Update publications is run once a week at midnight (UTC time) on Saturday.
 To accomplish this, the following cron expression is used (0 0 ? * SAT *) (minute, hour, Day-of-month, Month, Day-of-week, Year).
-When the cron expression triggers, a Python docker container is launched on AWS Fargate.
-When the container is running, it runs a series of Python functions to update and add publications to the database.
+When the cron expression triggers, a Glue Job is invoked.
+When the Job is running, it runs a series of Python functions to update and add publications to the database.

 ## What Tables and Columns are Changed: